Nandura: Transport

-Nandura is situated on national highway number 6 i.e. Hajira-Dhule-Kolkata National Highway.
-It is also a railway station of Central Railway on the Howrah-Nagpur-Mumbai line.
+Nandura is situated on National Highway 53 (India) i.e. Hazira-Dhule-Kolkata National Highway.
+It is also a railway station of Central Railway on the Howrah–Nagpur–Mumbai line.

 Economy

 Nandura has oil mills, dal mills, and a joining and pressing industry along with handlooms.
-In older days, Nandura was known for cotton products like ropes, handmade cotton dhoti, and saris, etc. Nandura's milk products like Khava are famous for its quality and taste and is transported daily to several adjoining districts.
+In older days, Nandura was known for cotton products like ropes, handmade cotton dhoti, and Sari, etc. Nandura's milk products like Khava are famous for its quality and taste and is transported daily to several adjoining districts.

 Nandura also acts an important trade center in the region.
-Prominent goods traded include wheat, jowar, soyabean, pulses, cotton, onion, chili, lemon and several vegetables like Brinjal.
+Prominent goods traded include Wheat, Sorghum, Soybean, Legume, Cotton, Onion, Chili pepper, Lemon and several vegetables like Eggplant.

 Nandura tehsil

 Nandura tehsil is part of Malkapur Sub-Division of Buldhana district, along with Motala and Malkapur tehsils.

 It has its borders with Malkapur tehsil in the west, Jalgaon Jamod tehsil in the north, Khamgaon and Shegaon tehsils in the east, and Khamgaon and Motala tehsils in the south.
 Nandura tehsil has an area of 462 square km and consisting of 103 villages with a population of around 1,98,000.